 As the winter blues arrive, many companies struggle to deal with increases in sickness absence in the workplace.
-Colds and flus start to do the rounds, while Seasonal Affective Disorder brings with it additional causes for employee sick days which are more challenging for employers to identify.
+Colds and flu start to do the rounds, while Seasonal Affective Disorder brings with it additional causes for employee sick days which are more challenging for employers to identify.

 Additional studies have shown that employees take 53% more sick days in January, making it the toughest month for businesses to help ensure their staff remains healthy and motivated.
-On the flip side, companies should also be aware of employees who continue to work despite suffering from a minor illness (known as ‘presenteeism’) but afraid to take the time off due to work pressures, and the potentially negative impact this can have on a business’s performance.
+On the flip side, companies should also be aware of employees who continue to work despite suffering from a minor illness (known as ‘presenteeism’) but are afraid to take the time off due to work pressures, and the potentially negative impact this can have on a business’s performance.

 1. Encourage sickness absence when necessary

-Recognising when an employee is suffering from a winter bug and encouraging them to take necessary time off is the first step to preventing some of the longer term problems of presenteeism, not least the cold spreading throughout the workforce.
+Recognising when an employee is suffering from a winter bug and encouraging them to take necessary time off is the first step to preventing some of the longer-term problems of presenteeism, not least the cold spreading throughout the workforce.

-Having a policy of ‘stay at home when you’re ill’ and a culture which embodies this, while putting the employees’ health at the forefront, will help to ensure that staff maintain a healthier lifestyle and reduce the spread of illness in the workplace.
+Having a policy of ‘stay at home when you’re ill’ and a culture that embodies this, while putting the employees’ health at the forefront, will help to ensure that staff maintain a healthier lifestyle and reduce the spread of illness in the workplace.

 2. Promote a culture of exercise

-Larger companies sometimes feature on-site gyms which employees are free to use, while offering free or discounted membership to local gyms is another great way to give staff the impetus to work on their physical health.
+Larger companies sometimes feature on-site gyms which employees are free to use while offering free or discounted membership to local gyms is another great way to give staff the impetus to work on their physical health.
 In January gym membership spikes, so if you have a gym membership program for your employees it’s a perfect time to push this to the forefront.

 3. Encourage a healthy diet

 With staff spending a significant part of their day in the workplace, employers have an opportunity to encourage healthy eating and positively influence their habits.
-Replacing the fizzy drinks, chocolate bars and crisps in the snack machines with healthy options can help improve eating habits, while providing bowls of fruits alongside water fountains ensures that healthy snacks are readily available.
+Replacing the fizzy drinks, chocolate bars and crisps in the snack machines with healthy options can help improve eating habits while providing bowls of fruits alongside water fountains ensures that healthy snacks are readily available.